shawn8777/RC3-Sandbox-2019/Unity/Projects/RC3-Framework/README.md

 ## Assignments

+### 19.01.31
+- Write a function that creates grid graph where each vertex has a consistent 1-ring neighborhood (degree 4 with same orientation)
+- Assign a color to interior vertices and a different color to boundary vertices

 ### 19.01.29
 - Add vertex colors to the current Graph class
 - Write a display class that visualizes vertex colors